Understand your needs

 As there is a wide variety of ad-blocking programs and browser extensions available, here are a few aspects to pay attention to when choosing the right one:

 NordVPN’s CyberSec technology efficiently blocks suspicious domains so that no malware or other cyber threats can infect your device.
 It also effectively blocks ads on mobile.
 On top of that, it will hide unwanted pop-ups, autoplay video ads, and other advertising material the moment you enter a website.
-Just make sure you purchase it from our official website as it no longer blocks ads if downloaded from Google Play store due to Google’s policies.
+Just make sure you download our VPN for android from our official website as it no longer blocks ads if downloaded from Google Play store due to Google’s policies.